Lcrypto/Optimization-of-NB-LDPC-row-codes-using-Fossorier-Declerq-/README.md

 Based on idea from paper C. Poulliat, M. Fossorier and D. Declercq, "Design of regular (2,d/sub c/)-LDPC codes over GF(q) using their binary images," in IEEE Transactions on Communications, vol. 56, no. 10, pp. 1626-1635, October 2008.

+In similar way code be applied to optimization of GLDPC Codes.
+Because GLDPC is could be view as just relaxed version of NB-LDPC, symbol binary image code be represented not only by companion matrix.